TEACH

 Our Arts and Activism program uses creative expression to inspire social change and build community awareness by blending art with advocacy.

-Sparrowhawk Native Plants' online ordering, opening March 2!
+Sparrowhawk Native Plants' online orderingis now open!
 This is your chance to shop a wide selection of affordable, climate-resilient native plants that support local ecosystems.
 Orders will be available for pickup at Parkrose Community Orchard (12505 NE Halsey St, NE Portland) on Friday, April 25, and Saturday, April 26.
 Don’t miss this opportunity to grow a greener future in collaboration with Feed’em Freedom Foundation.
+Want to help make this effort an even bigger success?
+Become a Volunteer Today!

 About Sparrowhawk Native Plants